What is the Association Cup?

 Can I make changes to my roster before attending Association Cup?

 Teams can continue to make roster changes after they apply to a Cal North Cup.
 The team roster “freezes” on the Tuesday prior to the cup’s scheduled start date but all changes must be submitted by the team’s league to the Registrar on the Friday prior to the roster being frozen.
 During the season Cal North allows up to 5 inter league transfers per team and an unlimited number of added players (players not on a Cal North roster this season).
 Player reassignments from team to team within a league do not count toward the 5 allowable transfers.
 Although there is no freeze date for adding or deleting registered team officials (coaches, assistant coaches, managers, etc.) all player movement on and off the roster will stop on the freeze date.
 Throughout all roster changes, a team must retain a core of 9 players from their league roster to the Cup roster.
 Teams may roster no more than 22 players Teams should contact their league registrars for guidance regarding roster changes and/or the timeline for submitting roster changes to the required registrar prior to the roster freeze deadline.

 Interested in Participating?

 If your team is planning to apply for Cal North Association Cup first confirm that you have enough players who are committed to participate on all of the weekends that are noted on the Association Cup calendar.
 If not, you may want to consider transferring or adding players to supplement the roster.
 Keep in mind you will not be able to make changes to your Association Cup roster after the freeze date that teams and that Cal North rules require that the team must carry over a core of 9 players from their league roster to their Cup roster.
-U14 and older teams are allowed to roster up to 22 players however prior to each game the team will be required to designate no more than 18 players for the game roster.
+Teams are allowed to roster up to 22 players however prior to each game the team will be required to designate no more than 18 players for the game roster.